Bye-bye back pain: 5 home remedies for instant relief from back pain

 05/9 The good old massage

 A lot of people underestimate the relief that rubbing the aching area brings.
-You can ask someone to massage your back with some mustard for immediate relief.
+You can ask someone to massage your back with mustard for immediate relief.
 Getting a massage before your shower can make a lot of difference.

 Tip: Make sure to use lukewarm water for bathing.